-You, the reader, probably own a cheap ukulele you purchased off the internet, maybe a Kalani, an Ohana SK-10, or Mahalo and you’re probably pretty happy with it.
+You, the reader, probably own a cheap ukulele you purchased off the internet, a Kalani, an Ohana SK-10, or Mahalo, and you’re probably pretty happy with it.

-- Use decent strings
+Make Your Cheap Ukulele Sound Better – Use decent strings

-When they get old they sound much worse, so it’s a good idea to change them from time to time – there’s no specific period, it depends on how much you play your instrument and how you play.
+When they get old, they sound much worse, so it’s a good idea to change them from time to time – there’s no specific period; it depends on how much you play your instrument and how you play it.
 When you feel that the strings give a duller sound, change them.

-- Never use guitar picks
+Never use guitar picks.

-- Find the “sweet spot”
+Find the “sweet spot.”

-Now try touching the strings at the height of the house 12.Makes a difference, right?
-With other ukulele sizes, you only need to find this place (it isn’t usually on the “mouth”, rather, a bit further up).
+Now try touching the strings at the height of house 12.
+It makes a difference, right?
+With other ukulele sizes, you only need to find this place (it isn’t usually on the “mouth,” but rather, a bit further up).

-- Keep your ukulele well-tuned
+Keep your ukulele well-tuned

 If these tips don’t work, your instrument is probably not meeting your expectations.
-In this case, it’s worth buying a new ukulele, of better quality and made with premium woods.
+In this case, it’s worth buying a better quality ukulele made with premium wood, better quality, and made with premium wood.
 Maybe even buy a different size.
 At this stage, it’s a good idea to experiment.